Einmann BunkerAugust 5, 2021

 Time ago, during our research for one Berlin air raid, we found this picture.
 We have seen it before, but this time we noticed a small interesting detail that captured our attention.

-Taken after the war in 1946 by Fritz Eschen, the picture shows the ruined and devastated U-Bahnhof Stadtpark (today Rathaus Schöneberg) in Berlin-Schöneberg.
+Taken after the war by Fritz Eschen in May 1946, the picture shows the ruined and devastated U-Bahnhof Stadtpark (today Rathaus Schöneberg) in Berlin-Schöneberg.
 The photographer was looking south to Innsbrucker Platz and the ruined Carl-Zuckmayer-Brücke is seen above, as a huge explosive bomb has exposed the U-bahn tunnels.
 Then located in the American occupation sector, this area and the nearer Bayerischer Platz were heavily hit in the war during the big US air-raid on February 26th, 1945.
 The city air bombing records reported that a big explosive bomb penetrated into the underground and blown up the roof of the U-Bhf station as the photo shows.

 What took our attention was the strange, but familiar, element seen in the middle next to the train, a cylinder-shaped kind of small bunker.
 But why such a strange element?
 Because this is one of just two wartime photos known showing a BWS or “one-man bunker” in Berlin, despite thousands of pictures taken right after the battle showing the streets of the city in May 1945 and a hundred film footages are known.